sp8cky/Space-Survivor/README.md

 - Change game visuals: Users can replace the default sprites with their own artwork to customize the game's appearance.

 ## Contributing
-- Feedback and Contributions: I haven't been working with Unity for that long, Feedback and contributions are welcome!
+- Feedback and contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.

 ### How to Contribute
 1. Fork the repository